Stimm147/Stimm147/README.md

 ![a banner](/bez_tytułu.gif)

-I'm an IT student at University of Warmia and Mazury in Olsztyn.
+IT student at University of Warmia and Mazury in Olsztyn.
+Member of Artificial Intelligence Society ,,Czarna Magia".
 My main focus is learning about Machine Learning in Python using PyTorch.

 ### My Github activity: